clicknium/clicknium-docs/doc/references/python/config/disable_telemetry.md

 ***def disable_telemetry(self) -> None***

-Disable 'usage data and errors' to be sent to Clicknium online service.
+Disable `usage data and errors` to be sent to Clicknium online service.

 **Parameters:**
     &emsp;None